 Known for its gambling and entertainment, there’s much more to Las Vegas than meets the eye.
 There are so many things to do off the strip in Las Vegas that most people don’t realize exist.
-For many people who have visited before, people often ask what else is there to do?
-This travel guide will help you plan out an itinerary that includes many things, not on the strip!
+For many people who have visited before, people often ask what else there is to do.
+This travel guide will help you plan an itinerary that includes many things not on the strip!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.